+'''

->extract status, balance
+>extract status,balance,account,purchased

+is equivalent to

->extract status, balance
+>extract status,balance

->extract account, purchased
+>extract account,purchased

 '''

 Constants

 Extracting Constants

 The value part of the Extract command is used to place a constant in each record of the output file.
 In this case, the field defines the type and length that the value occupies.
 The value portion must match the type of the field.
 String values will be extended with blanks to fill the entire field.
 If the input data does not have a field of the correct size and type, you can create one using the Define command.